Iran is escalating the war by attacking ships along a key oil route. Here’s what we know.

 By Issy Ronald, CNN

-By attacking ships navigating the narrow waterway, Iran has effectively shut the route, through which one-fifth of the world’s oil supply passes.
-The UK’s maritime agency said Thursday another vessel in the Persian Gulf was struck, the sixth in two days.
+By attacking ships navigating the narrow waterway, Iran has effectively shut the route through which one-fifth of the world’s oil supply passes, bestowing the country with an outsized power compared to its diminishing military capabilities.
+Six vessels were struck in the Persian Gulf on Wednesday and Thursday, according to the UK’s maritime agency.
 Tehran has also reportedly mined the strait, further deterring ships from attempting passage and marking a new escalation in the war.

+Iran’s new Supreme Leader Mojtaba Khamenei gave no sign of relenting on Thursday, warning in his first purported message, which was read on state TV, that the strait will remain closed as a “tool of pressure.”

+While the strait remains almost entirely closed to Western-aligned shipping traffic, Iranian oil is still passing through, according to several marine intelligence trackers, underlining Tehran’s control of it.

 Here’s what you need to know: